IVSOP/Rofi-Themer-old/README.md

 Exactly the same as above, but the entries are displayed as images.

-I made this just so that selecting background pictures displays a preview of the pictures.
+I made this to allow, for example, previewing background images when selecting them.

 Syntax: same as above, but `list_picture` instead of `list`